-The posting of paper with tape on sidewalks or using any kind of paint or other marking on sidewalks is not permitted.
+The posting of paper with tape on sidewalks or using any kind of paint or other permanent marking on sidewalks is not permitted.

-No posting is allowed on windows, doors, walls, floors, trees, trash cans, lamp posts, building markers, bus shelters, or other surfaces that are not designated for such purpose.
+No posting is allowed on windows, doors, walls, floors, trees, trash cans, lamp posts, building markers, bus shelters, or other surfaces that are not designated for such purposes.

-Unless otherwise specified by the responsible department or area head, posters shall not exceed 11" by 17" in size.
+Unless otherwise specified by the responsible department or area head, posters are not to exceed 11" by 17" in size.